 Other Growing Tips

 One final tip for growing canna lilies?
-Make sure you dig up and store the rhizomes in the fall if you live in a cooler area.
+Make sure you dig up and store the canna rhizomes in the fall if you live in colder climates.

 Pruning is not necessary with canna lilies but again, if your plant is looking a bit tattered, just cut the plants to the ground, add water and fertilizer, and wait for them to recover.
 This can be done at any time of the year, even in midsummer.